 After the accident I was in a coma for just under a month, teetering between life and death.
 When I woke up, I couldn’t move or even make a sound.
 I was literally trapped in my own body.
 From that point I’ve worked my way, yet not I but the grace of God with me, to be able to move all my limbs, talk and eat.
-I can even walk with a walker.
-But I’ll never be like I was before.
+I could walk down with a walker, before I suffered from a wicked blood clot in my left thigh in 2018, that destroyed the muscle.
+Obviously, I’ll never be like I was before.

 On March 4, 2001 I learned some more devastating information.
 I was not alone.
 My friend Geoff was with me and his neck was broken upon impact and he died instantly.
 I do not remember a week preceding the accident, let alone the accident itself.
 My first feeling was shock and numbness.
 Then I started blaming myself and I was angry with God.
 I thought, “Lord, I thought I knew You and then I find out something like this.”
 I wrestled with God for a couple of days when God the Holy Spirit reminded me of this verse: “I am the same yesterday, today and forever.”
 What God was trying to tell me was this: “I (God) haven’t changed, you have.”
 After blaming myself a few more days I thought, “This isn’t what God wants of me” so ultimately I had to give up my grief and hard feelings to the Lord.